reyadussalahin/learn-pwa/README.md

 1. It must progressively give native feels
 2. It should be platform independent i.e. a single app should run every platform
-3. It should provide a installation system like native apps and can be open like native apps
+3. It should provide an easy installation and upgrading system like web apps but can also be open like native apps by clicking icons
 4. It should support push notifications like native apps
 5. It should provide caching to work offline
 6. The upgrade of app should be smoother than the native apps(like web apps)